hunterdyar/IMMGuidebook/content/docs/unity/virtual-reality/zero-to-quest-ultimate-xr.md

  ## Installing Ultimate XR into Your Unity Project

 ### Initial Accounts Setup
 This video is from 2020, but it's still mostly accurate.
 Changes include Oculus now requiring 2-factor-authentication for developers, and meta's branding change from oculus accounts to meta accounts.
 Despite the name change, old links still do seem to work or redirect appropriately.
+The section on Unity/android build support, I demonstrate again in the walkthrough video below that is up to date.

 {{< youtube aRjNTpM06qc >}}

 ### Walkthrough Video
+Recorded Fall of 2022

 {{< youtube 4kRyh-uJAy4 >}}